Castle of the Pico: 2012 earthquakes

 Due to the serious damage suffered after the 2012 Emilia earthquake (estimated at about 10 million euros only for the municipal property, the castle has become unpracticable and closed to tourists, despite the urgent security works.
-After Minister of Cultural Heritage and Tourism Massimo Bray promised the return of the historical-artistic-cultural heritage of Mirandola, in April 2016 - four years after the earthquake - the city council approved a first recovery plan, with an estimated expenditure of about 4 million euros funded by the Emilia-Romagna region.
+After Minister of Cultural Heritage and Tourism Massimo Bray promised the return of the historical-artistic-cultural heritage of Mirandola, in April 2016, the city council approved a first recovery plan, with an estimated expenditure of about 4 million euros funded by the Emilia-Romagna region.

 The damage to the twentieth century part amounts to about 600,000 euros, while only the safety had cost 400,000 euros.

 All the collections of ancient cartographic maps and gold coins were temporarily transferred to the bank vault of the Unicredit in Modena, while all the paintings are temporarily housed in the Ducal Palace of Sassuolo.